7targets/7targets-docs/_posts/2021-06-18-how-to-manage-Lead-States-and-Tags.md

 ![image](../../images/Lead-Tags-15.png)

-Step-4
+## Step-4

 To remove all tags

-Click on 'More Actions'.
+Click on 'More Actions' for those selected leads.

 ![image](../../images/Lead-Tags-16.png)